Shared Metadata for Data-Centric Materials Science: Author contributions

 The present paper is inspired by and based on the minutes of the work-groups discussions at the workshop ``Shared Metadata and Data Formats for Big-Data Driven Materials Science: A \mbox{NOMAD}--FAIR-DI Workshop''.
-Here, we report the composition of the original work groups, which reflect into the main contributions to the paper's sections. {\bf Metadata, metadata schemas and ontologies} (Sections \ref{sec:intro}, \ref{sec:metainfo} and \ref{sec:onto}): Patrick Lambrix, Javad Chamanara, Carsten Baldauf, Tatyana Sheveleva, Benjamin Regler, Alvin Noe Ladines, Christoph T. Koch, Christof W\"{o}ll, Stefano Cozzini, Astrid Schneidewind, Maja-Olivia Lenz-Himmer; {\bf Ground-state calculations} (Section \ref{sec:gs}): Micael Oliveira, Sergey Levchenko; {\bf Perturbative and excited-states calculations} (Section \ref{sec:xs}): Claudia Draxl, Pasquale Pavone, Denis Usvyat; {\bf Potential-energy sampling} (Section \ref{sec:md}): James Kermode, Tristan Bereau, Christian Carbogno, Omar Valsson, Markus Kühbach, Chuanxun Su, Ron Miller, Berk Onat; {\bf Workflows} (Section \ref{sec:workflow}): Stefano Curtarolo, Shyam Dwaraknath, Adam Michalchuk, Giovanni Pizzi, Gian-Marco Rignanese, Jörg Schaarschmidt; {\bf Data formats} (Section: \ref{sec:ff}): Ádám Fekete, Markus Scheidgen; {\bf Metadata for experiments} (Section \ref{sec:exp}): Christoph T. Koch, Sandor Brockhauser, Astrid Schneidewind.\\ Luca M. Ghiringhelli and Matthias Scheffler coordinated the formation of the work groups, participated to the discussions in several work groups, and prepared the first draft of the paper.
+Here, we report the composition of the original work groups, which reflect into the main contributions to the paper's sections. {\bf Metadata, metadata schemas and ontologies} (Introduction, Section ``Towards FAIR metadata schemas for computational materials science'' and section ``Outlook on ontologies in materials science'': Patrick Lambrix, Javad Chamanara, Carsten Baldauf, Tatyana Sheveleva, Benjamin Regler, Alvin Noe Ladines, Christoph T. Koch, Christof W\"{o}ll, Stefano Cozzini, Astrid Schneidewind, Maja-Olivia Lenz-Himmer; {\bf Ground-state calculations} (Section ``Metadata for ground-state electronic-structure calculations'' ): Micael Oliveira, Sergey Levchenko; {\bf Perturbative and excited-states calculations} (Section ``Metadata for external-perturbation and excited-state electronic-structure calculations'' ): Claudia Draxl, Pasquale Pavone, Denis Usvyat; {\bf Potential-energy sampling} (Section ``Metadata for potential-energy sampling'' ): James Kermode, Tristan Bereau, Christian Carbogno, Omar Valsson, Markus Kühbach, Chuanxun Su, Ron Miller, Berk Onat; {\bf Workflows} (Section ``Metadata for Computational Workflows'' ): Stefano Curtarolo, Shyam Dwaraknath, Adam Michalchuk, Giovanni Pizzi, Gian-Marco Rignanese, Jörg Schaarschmidt; {\bf Data formats} (Section ``File Formats'' ): Ádám Fekete, Markus Scheidgen; {\bf Metadata for experiments} (Section ``Metadata schemas for experimental materials science'' ): Christoph T. Koch, Sandor Brockhauser, Astrid Schneidewind.\\ Luca M. Ghiringhelli and Matthias Scheffler coordinated the formation of the work groups, participated to the discussions in several work groups, and prepared the first draft of the paper.
 All authors contributed to the final version of the paper.